wirthmi/ote-hero/README.md

 ote-hero
 ========

-A hero setup utility made in HTML5 for the On the Edge game.
+Hero setup utility made in HTML5 for the On the Edge game.